GautierBlandin/context-gpt/docs/aggregates.md

 - Static factory method: Initial command that creates an instance of the aggregate.
 - Commands: Public methods that mutate the state of the aggregate and maintain its invariants.

+The state of the aggregate should be stored under a state property in the aggregate.
+Aggregate states should have a type, with clear allowed transitions.
+More on this in the State Types section.

 # Use-case / aggregate sequence diagram

 The following diagram shows the typical interaction between a use-case, an aggregate, and a repository.